github/opensource.guide/_articles/sustaining/best-practices.md

 As you've probably noticed, a major part of maintaining an active open source project is managing other people.
 While that can be a lot less fun than coding or writing, there are things you can do to make your life easier.

-In this section, we'll talk about how to set up your projects in a way that helps you maintain your sanity.
+Let's talk about how to set up your projects in a way that helps you maintain your sanity.

 * TOC
 {:toc}